zeanovaa/SQL_Sales_Analysis_Project/README.md

-# Sales & Customer Analytics Data Warehouse
+# Sales & Customer Analytics (SQL Portfolio)

 ## Project Overview

-This project involves building a Data Warehouse solution using SQL Server (T-SQL) to analyze sales performance, customer behavior, and product trends.
+This project demonstrates advanced SQL capabilities by analyzing sales performance, customer behavior, and product trends.
 The goal is to transform raw sales data into actionable business insights, facilitating data-driven decision-making for marketing and inventory management.

 ## Business Impact & Insights

 This analysis provides the following strategic value:

 - **Customer Retention**
-  Identified "VIP" vs. "Reguler" vs. "New" customers through RFM (Recency, Frequency, Monetary) segmentation, enabling targeted retention strategies.
+  Identified VIP, Regular, and New customers through RFM (Recency, Frequency, Monetary) segmentation, enabling targeted retention strategies.

 - **Product Optimization**
-  Classified inventory into "High-Performer", "Mid-Range", and "Low-Performer" categories to optimize stock levels and pricing strategies.
+  Classified inventory into High-Performer, Mid-Range, and Low-Performer categories to optimize stock levels and pricing strategies.

 - **Trend Analysis**
   Uncovered seasonality and year-over-year growth patterns to forecast demand more accurately.